-The primary raw materials that we use are resins, plastic films, aluminum foil, and ink for our Packaging Sector, and paper and ink for our Printing Sector.
+The primary raw materials that we use are resins, plastic films, aluminum foil, and ink for our Packaging Sector, and paper and ink for our Retail Services and Printing Sector.
 Our activities consume energy, in particular, electricity, natural gas and oil.
 Fluctuations in raw materials and energy prices affect the demand for our services.

 The reduction in manufacturing capacity in newsprint has resulted in a decrease in the supply of paper, which can have an adverse impact on paper prices.
-While paper costs are generally a pass-through to customers for our printing operations, the increase in the price of paper can have a negative effect on our printing operations if it changes the purchasing habits of our customers, in terms of the number of pages printed, for example.
+While paper costs are generally a pass-through to customers for our retail services and printing operations, the increase in the price of paper can have a negative effect on our retail services and printing operations if it changes the purchasing habits of our customers, in terms of the number of pages printed, for example.
 In order to mitigate this risk, we have entered into agreements with our most important suppliers in order to ensure a stable flow of resources.

 Fluctuations in the price of oil, natural gas, ethane, which are necessary for the manufacturing of ink, resin and plastic film, have a direct impact on the prices of these products.
-Fluctuations in the price of oil also have an impact on gasoline prices.
-Any increase thereto would negatively affect our distribution activities.
+Fluctuations in the price of oil also have an impact on gasoline prices and transportation costs.
 We continue our efforts towards finding new ways to reduce our energy costs.